Masumisigma/Code-Duplication-Analysis-Tool-for-Magento-2-Extension/README.md

 2. It requires minimum Magento 2.x.x vanilla codebase to match with your current code.

 <h2>C. How to install the tool</h2>
 Download the "Code Duplication Analysis Tool" source code to your local machine.
-You may find folder structure, as depicted below.
+You may find folder structure, as depicted below. <br />
 Steps:
 1. Now, create a folder in Magento root directory and named it as "codeduplication."
 2. Afterwards, place the "Code Duplication Analysis Tool" files in "codeduplication" folder.